The Role of Learning Support

 a) have a significantly greater difficulty in learning than the majority of children of the same age; or

 b) have a disability which prevents or hinders them from making use of educational facilities of a kind generally provided for children of the same age in schools within the area of the local education authority

 c) are under compulsory school age and fall within the definition at (a) or (b) above or would so do if special educational provision was not made for them.

 Children must not be regarded as having a learning difficulty solely because the language or form of language of their home is different from the language in which they will be taught.

-Primary Liaison takes place during the Summer Term when Learning Support staff visit feeder primary schools to collect information on the pupils transferring to Ribblesdale.
+Primary Liaison takes place during the summer term when Learning Support staff visit feeder primary schools to collect information on the pupils transferring to Ribblesdale.
 Learning Support staff will attend Year 6 Annual Reviews for pupils with EHCP and other reviews as appropriate.
-Year 6 pupils receiving SEN support or who have EHCP are invited to visit Ribblesdale High School during the summer term.
+Year 6 pupils receiving SEN support or who have EHCP are invited to visit Ribblesdale during the summer term.
 The pupils will be issued with a transition booklet to complete.
-Parents are encouraged to visit the Learning Support department independently to liaise with learning support staff about their children's individual needs.
+Parents are encouraged to visit the Learning Support Department independently to liaise with learning support staff about their child’s individual needs.

 Further assessment can be administered through a variety of tests and screening programmes which identify specific learning difficulties.
 The complete picture is supported through consultation with the pupil’s parents.

-The SEN Links team liaise with the department through termly meetings and concerns about individual pupils can be raised.
-Subject staff are encouraged to refer any pupils for whom there may be concerns to the Learning Support Department throughout the academic year through concern checklist.
+The SEN Links team liaise with the department through termly meetings, and concerns about individual pupils can be raised.
+Subject staff are encouraged to refer any pupils for whom there may be concerns to the Learning Support Department throughout the academic year through a concerns checklist.